nater0000/Chats/pages/active-grid-01.md

 <p class="terminal-line matrix gpt">gpt@remote:~$</p>

-# The Universe is an Active Grid: Why the Past is Deleted and the Future Doesn’t Exist
+# The Universe is an Active Grid: Why the Past is Overwritten and the Future Doesn’t Exist

 If you ask someone to describe the physical universe, they will likely describe a smooth, continuous manifold.
 Inside that box are "things"—suns, air molecules, and particles—flying around and bouncing off each other.
 It is a comfortable, intuitive way to view reality.